 Textio, a new app for recruiters and hiring managers, analyzes your job listing and provides instant feedback on whether the language you’re using skews more towards masculine or feminine.

 It might seem implausible, but certain verbiage can carry subconscious gender bias and might actually be dissuading certain gender identities from applying to your positions.
 By substituting this language for a more neutral choice of words, you can make sure your job listings are as welcoming as possible to all interested parties.

 3. Encourage anonymous applicants

 People make first impressions rather quickly.
 Sometimes even after just seeing your name.
 Case in point: in 2014, José Zamora was having difficulty getting job interviews, despite sending out 50-100 resumes per day.
-After changing the name on his resume from José to Joe, he was inundated with replies from companies that were interested in scheduling an interview.
+After changing the name on his resume from José to Joe, companies inundated his inbox with interview requests.

 A 2014 report even confirms that that “discrimination appears to be strongest at the time when employers decide whom to interview” (source).
-In order to prevent gender or racial bias, investing in an anonymous application process could do wonders with improving neutral hiring while giving all applicants an even footing.
+In order to prevent gender or racial bias, we recommend you implement an anonymous application process.
+Doing so improves neutral hiring and gives applicants an even footing.

 4. Implement data-driven recruiting

 A rejection based on cultural fit is often code for some kind of hidden bias.
 Although cultural fit is an important aspect of hiring, it’s not easy to gauge within just a few meetings.

 For example, a male who appears confident in an interview setting might come across as a strong leader.
 But, the hiring manager perceives a woman with the same attributes as difficult to work with or bossy.
 Ultimately the hiring manager goes with the male candidate over the female candidate.
 The reason?
 The female candidate wasn’t a great cultural fit.